-In a previous article we explained the way the USDA inspects and grades meat.
+In a previous article, we explained the way the USDA inspects and grades meat.
 The top grade is called USDA Prime.
-It is the highest distinction of quality.
-It has a high degree of marbling (intramuscular fat) and is VERY flavorful when cooked.
+It is the highest distinction of quality and has a high degree of marbling (intramuscular fat).
+The result is a VERY flavorful steak when cooked.

 This is why so many famous steakhouses use the word PRIME in their name (that, and a lack of creativity).

 In the past, only 2% of all the cattle raised in the US would make this grade.
-More recently that number hovers between 5% and 7%.
-There is more beef grading Prime (which is great!!) but it does not mean all of that Prime beef is just as good... just like not all USA Choice is equal.
+More recently, that number hovers between 5% and 7%.
+There is more beef grading Prime (which is great!) but it does not mean all of that Prime beef is just as good, just like not all USDA Choice is equal.

 Prime Grade beef is guaranteed to have excellent flavor, but it does NOT guarantee the other most significant factor that defines a great steak: Tenderness.
-By the way... this also explains why not all wagyu is the same.
+This also helps to explain why not all wagyu is the same.

-Tough meat cannot be recognized by eye when you are buying at the supermarket.
+Tough meat cannot be recognized by the eye when you are buying at the supermarket.
 Marbling is not a driving indicator of tenderness (marbling accounts for a mere 10% of the variation in tenderness).
-Breed and sex also have relatively little effect on tenderness... (atleast when we are looking at Angus, Holstein and Hereford)
+Breed and sex also have relatively little effect on tenderness (at least when we are looking at Angus, Holstein and Hereford breeds).

 This is why paying for things like G1 certification are becoming more and more important to select the best quality of beef.

-Now that we have established that marbling does NOT impact the tenderness of beef, we can delve into what does:
+Now that we have established that marbling or even a beef grade does NOT impact the tenderness of beef, we can delve into what does:

 All beef in the US is aged (which is why we have the greatest beef industry in the world alongside Japan and Australia).
 However, not all beef is aged the same.

-Beef is initially "aged" right after slaughter, when the carcass is hanged and kept at a certain temperature for 7 and up to 14 days.
+Beef is initially "aged" right after slaughter when the carcass is hung and kept at a certain temperature for 7 and up to 14 days.
 Getting this right makes a difference.

-After the beef is broken into primal pieces, those may also be wet aged, most commonly 7 days...
+After the beef is broken into primal pieces, those may also be wet aged and most commonly for 7 days.
 G1 beef is wet aged for 30 days.
-These extended aging techniques make a difference, but also add a premium to the price of the steak you get at the counter.
+These extended aging techniques make a difference to the tenderness of the beef, but also add a premium to the price of the steak you get at the counter.

 Younger animals will always be more tender (that is why the cochinillo is so much more tender than a regular pig).
-As animals get older, the amount of connective tissue (collagen) increases, as that happens the connective tissue becomes resistant to dissolution when cooking.
-As a result, beef from older animals is less tender.
+As animals get older, the amount of connective tissue (collagen) increases and as that happens, the connective tissue becomes resistant to dissolution when cooking.
+Consequently, beef from older animals is less tender.

 This is an important point.
 Older animals will usually have more marbling.
-Old Dairy Cows can be slaughtered and grade PRIME.
-Yet they will be significantly less tender than a steer slaughtered at the right age (they will also taste more acid).
+Old dairy cows can be slaughtered and graded PRIME.
+Yet they will be significantly less tender than a steer slaughtered at the right age (they will also taste more acidic).

 This is why you can find "Prime" steaks, that are significantly cheaper than other "Prime" steaks.
 Beef is a commodity.
 You cannot cheat price.